deancollins84/cushon/README.md

 ### Available investment funds

 > #### Assumptions
-> - Retail customers have a different set of available funds.
+> - Retail customers have a different set of available funds then can invest in.
+> - Investment fund and how they work are beyound the scope of the project i.e for Stock and Share ISA's a total of share, share prices, ledger, etc. need attention.

 ```gherkin
   Feature: Available investment funds.